aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_setpooltypemulti.rst

 The procedure :aimms:func:`GMP::Row::SetPoolTypeMulti` can be used to indicate that a group of rows, belonging to a constraint in a generated mathematical program, should become part of a pool of lazy constraints or a pool of (user) cuts.
-The solvers CPLEX, GUROBI and ODH-CPLEX can make use of this information.
+The solvers CPLEX, Gurobi and ODH-CPLEX can make use of this information.

 .. code-block:: aimms